tsukumijima/youtube-live-chat-flow/README.md

 * Messages flow over a video.
 * Change message color, size and speed.
 * Show avatar on messages.
+* Move chat form to bottom controls on video.

 ## Screenshots